Prescription drug abuse

-Overcoming prescription drug abuse can be challenging and stressful and often requires the support of family, friends or organizations.
+Overcoming prescription drug abuse can be challenging and stressful, often requiring the support of family, friends or organizations.
 Here's where to look for help:

 Ask family members and friends for understanding

 Just being prescribed a medication doesn't put you at risk of abusing it or becoming addicted.
 Prescription drug abuse is rare in people who need painkillers, sedatives or stimulants to treat a medical condition.
-However, if you are taking a commonly abused drug, here are a few things you can do to decrease your risk:
+However, if you're taking a commonly abused drug, here are ways to decrease your risk: